zukedgwa/amateur.radio/retevis.rt3s.programming.cable.md

 So basicaly we are trying to connect a Kenwood K1 type connector to USB https://www.buytwowayradios.com/wp/wp-content/uploads/2/sites/2/images/K1-audio-connector.jpg

-My first attempt at that was to use the USB CP2102 item there and a baofeng microphone cable.
+My first attempt at that was to use the USB CP2102 item there and a Baofeng (not exactly sure which radio it went with) microphone cable.
 That didnt work.
 Continuity tester proves that the pins that were wired from the K1 connnector were just wrong for this usage.

-TODO: Add actual
+3.5mm
+ * S: Black
+ * R: Red

+2.5mm
+ * T: G
+ * S: W

 So the weird combo of 3.5mm and 2.5mm TRS jacks makes this a pain because there are so many options